aimfeld/ZendDiCompiler/README.md

 - Type preferences

 DiWrapper creates a `GeneratedServiceLocator` class in the `data` directory and automatically refreshes it when changed constructors cause an exception.
-However, if you e.g. change parameters in the [di instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/example.config.php), you have to manually delete `data/GeneratedServiceLocator.php` to force a refresh.
+However, if you e.g. change parameters in the [instance configuration](https://github.com/aimfeld/di-wrapper/blob/master/config/example.config.php), you have to manually delete `data/GeneratedServiceLocator.php` to force a refresh.
 In your staging and production deployment/update process, make sure that `data/GeneratedServiceLocator.php` is deleted!